 Illinois Department of Children and Family Services (DCFS) – DCFS is a social agency to protect children by strengthening and supporting families.
 From abuse and neglect hotline calls to family reunification, foster care and adoption, to the well-being of children and families in Illinois.

 Interim care – Care in-between relinquishment and placement of a child with an adoptive family.
 Interim care is provided by a licensed St. Mary’s family.
 This is not considered Foster Care.

 Home study – This process includes a series of interviews, a home visit and investigation into the medical, criminal, family and home background of the prospective adoptive parents.
 Additionally, if there are other individuals living in the home of the prospective adoptive family, they will be part of the home study report.
 The home study report is a mandatory piece in the adoption process and is used by the court to confirm the adoptive parents are qualified by Illinois State Law to become adoptive parents.

 Legal-risk adoptions – Prospective adoptive parents can elect to become foster parents to a child before he/she is legally available for adoption.
-There is the possibility of adopting the child if the birth parents terminate their parent rights.
+There is the possibility of adopting the child if the birth parents terminate their parental rights.
 If the birth parents do not terminate their rights, the prospective adoptive parents are not allowed to adopt the child.
 The foster parents/prospective adoptive parents knowingly accept the responsibility of the legal-risk adoption.